 In the fall of 1862, John Robert Giscome, a prospector from Jamaica, and Henry McDame, another prospector from the Bahamas, met in Quesnel.
 The pair decided to go to the Peace River area after hearing that gold had been found in the Finlay and Parsnip rivers.
 The two left Quesnel in November, reaching Fort George on November 24, 1862.
 The two men had originally planned to travel to Fort St. James via Fort George, enter into Stuart Lake, and then cross over a section of the Hudson Bay Company Brigade Trail to Fort McLeod.
 From there they would continue north using the rivers to eventually connect to the Peace River.
 However, by the time they arrived the rivers had began to freeze up, and they decided to spend the winter in Fort George instead of at Fort St. James.

-During their stay in Fort George they met several Indigenous people trading at the Hudson's Bay post who told Giscome and McDame of an alternate route to McLeod Lake via the Salmon River, a tributary of the Fraser 18 miles north of Fort George.
+During their stay in Fort George they met several Indigenous people trading at the Hudson's Bay post.
+They told Giscome and McDame of an alternate route to McLeod Lake via the Salmon River, a tributary of the Fraser River located 18 miles north of Fort George.
 This route involved a short portage from the upper Salmon to Summit Lake, where they could continue north.

-In December of 1863, when Giscome had returned from the north, he wrote an article that was published in The Daily British Colonist newspaper.
+In December of 1863, when Giscome had returned from the north, he wrote a letter that was published in The British Colonist, a Victoria newspaper.
 In the article, the story of Giscome’s journey is recounted, which included his trek over the Continental Divide shown to him by the guide.
 It is due to this article that the trail became known as Giscome Portage.

 There is also another access point for the trail at at Barney [Creek] Road, which is 48 km north of Prince George on Highway 97.
 This is beside the Summit Lake transfer station.
 The closest communities are Prince George and Bear Lake.